 Why is this important?

 If you are a transsexual person, you can apply for a certificate called a gender recognition certificate.
-This will allow you to be legally recognized in your acquired gender.
+This will allow you to be legally recognised in your acquired gender.

 In order to qualify for a gender recognition certificate, you must meet certain conditions.
 You need to complete an application form, provide medical evidence, and evidence that you have lived in your acquired gender for at least two years.
 There is also a fee, although this may be waived or reduced in some circumstances.